fmnas/fmnas-site/gcp/image-size/README.md

 ## Running locally

+### With Docker

+Cloud Code extension containers are limited to 2 GiB RAM and crash readily if there are many concurrent requests.
+In lieu of local load balancing between containers, you can instead use "Run image-size on port 50001" or `docker run -p 50001:8080 image-size` to run a single container with unlimited resources.

 ### With Cloud Code

 The "Run image-size" IntelliJ run configuration uses the Cloud Code extension to run the service.